aerospike/backup-go/cmd/asbackup/readme.md

                                       When rewinding a namespace, XDR will scan through the index and ship all the records for that namespace, partition by partition.
-                                      Can be the string "all" or an integer number of seconds. (default "all") --read-timeout int              Timeout in milliseconds for TCP read operations.
+                                      Can be the string "all" or an integer number of seconds. (default "all") --max-throughput int            Number of records per second to ship using XDR.The --max-throughput value should be in multiples of 100.
+                                      If 0, the default server value will be used.
+      --read-timeout int              Timeout in milliseconds for TCP read operations.
 Used by TCP server for XDR. (default 1000)
       --write-timeout int             Timeout in milliseconds for TCP write operations.
 Used by TCP server for XDR. (default 1000)
       --results-queue-size int        Buffer for processing messages received from XDR. (default 256)